HamzaDLM/rust-book-concise/src/ch01-02-hello-world.md

 ## Hello, World!

-Now that you’ve installed Rust, it’s time to write your first Rust program.
-It’s traditional when learning a new language to write a little program that prints the text `Hello, world!` to the screen, so we’ll do the same here!

-> Note: This book assumes basic familiarity with the command line.
-Rust makes
-> no specific demands about your editing or tooling or where your code lives, so
-> if you prefer to use an integrated development environment (IDE) instead of
-> the command line, feel free to use your favorite IDE.
-Many IDEs now have some
-> degree of Rust support; check the IDE’s documentation for details.
-The Rust
-> team has been focusing on enabling great IDE support via `rust-analyzer`.
-See
-> [Appendix D][devtools]<!-- ignore --> for more details.

 ### Creating a Project Directory

-You’ll start by making a directory to store your Rust code.
-It doesn’t matter to Rust where your code lives, but for the exercises and projects in this book, we suggest making a _projects_ directory in your home directory and keeping all your projects there.

 Open a terminal and enter the following commands to make a _projects_ directory and a directory for the “Hello, world!” project within the _projects_ directory.